vikyd/vscode-ext-foldlevel/README.md

 # Fold Level

-Additional Fold Commands for VS Code.
+Additional Fold Commands by One Step Shortcut.

 Like PhpStorm: [`Expand to level | 1, 2, 3, 4 or 5`](https://www.jetbrains.com/help/idea/code-folding.html#folding_menu)